oasis-roles/meta_standards/README.md

 to the distribution and version.
 This way it is easy to add support to a new distribution by simply dropping a new file in to "vars/", see below [Supporting multiple distributions and versions](#supporting-multiple-distributions-and-versions).
-See also [Vars vs Defaults](#vars-vs-defaults) which mandates "Avoid embedding large lists or "magic values" directly into the playbook."
+See also [Vars vs Defaults](#vars-vs-defaults) which mandates "Avoid embedding large lists or 'magic values' directly into the playbook."
 Since distribution-specific values are kind of "magic values", it applies to them.
 The same logic applies for providers: a role can load a provider-specific variable file, include a provider-specific task file, or both, as needed.
 Consider making paths to templates internal variables if you